-Deena Berkowitz, M.D., M.P.H., is the medical director of Fast Track Services in the Division of Emergency Medicine at Children’s National Health System.
+Deena Berkowitz, M.D., M.P.H., is the medical director of Fast Track Services in the Division of Emergency Medicine at Children’s National Hospital.
 She is a strong advocate for supporting high standards of excellence in caring for low-acuity patients presenting to the Emergency Department (ED) for care.
-She developed and directs the new pediatric academic urgent care fellowship at Children’s National.
+She directs the pediatric academic Acute Care Fellowship at Children’s National.
 Dr. Berkowitz is a founding member of the Society for Pediatric Urgent Care.

 As medical director of Fast Track Services, Dr. Berkowitz developed a system to manage lower acuity patients after recognizing the need to improve the delivery of care in the ED to maintain quality and meet patient satisfaction.
 She was responsible for the operation of a system that grew to almost 45,000 patient encounters per year and resulted in overall improvement in length of stay and patient and staff satisfaction.
 The design and operations were based on the development and ongoing monitoring of clinical quality and operational efficiency metrics.
 Dr. Berkowitz grew a staff of physicians and physician assistants; oversaw medical staff quality, and implemented multiple initiatives including clinical decision support, physician report cards and quality improvement projects.